Daniel Inouye: Early life (1924–1942)

 Daniel Ken Inouye was born in Honolulu, Territory of Hawaii on September 7, 1924.
 His father, Hyotaro Inouye, was a jeweler who had immigrated to Hawaii from Japan as a child.
 His mother, Kame (née Imanaga) Inouye, was a homemaker born on Maui to Japanese immigrants.
-Her parents died young and she was adopted and raised by a family in Honolulu.
-Both of Daniel's parents were Christian, and met at the River Street Methodist Church in Honolulu.
-They married in 1923.
-This heritage makes Daniel a Nisei (second-generation Japanese-American) through his father and a Sansei (third-generation) through his mother.
-Daniel was named after Kame's adoptive father.
+Her parents died young, and she was adopted and raised by a family in Honolulu.
+Both of Daniel's parents were Christians.
+They met at the River Street Methodist Church in Honolulu and married in 1923.
+Inouye was a Nisei (second-generation Japanese-American) through his father and a Sansei (third-generation) through his mother.
+He was named after his mother's adoptive father.

 Inouye grew up in Bingham Tract, a Chinese-American enclave in Honolulu.
 He was raised Christian, and was the oldest of four children.
-As a child, he collected homing pigeons which he hatched from eggs given to him at an army base in Schofield Barracks in return for him cleaning the coops.
+As a child, Inouye collected homing pigeons, which were hatched from eggs given to him at an army base in Schofield Barracks in return for Inouye cleaning the coops.
 As a teenager, he worked on the local beaches teaching tourists how to surf.
 Inouye's parents raised him and his siblings with a mix of American and Japanese customs.
 His parents spoke English at home, but had their children attend a private Japanese language school in addition to public school.
 Inouye dropped out of the Japanese school in 1939 because he disagreed with his instructor's anti-American rhetoric, and focused on his studies at President William McKinley High School.
-He intended to go to college and medical school after his planned 1942 graduation.
+Inouye intended to go to college and medical school after his planned 1942 graduation.

-Inouye witnessed the attack on Pearl Harbor on December 7, 1941, while still a senior in high school.
+Inouye witnessed the attack on Pearl Harbor on December 7, 1941, while still a high school senior.
 The Japanese surprise attack brought the United States into World War II.
-Being a volunteer first aid instructor with the Red Cross, his supervisor called on him to report to Lunalilo Elementary School which had become a Red Cross station.
-There, he tended to civilians injured by antiaircraft shells that had fallen into the city.
+Being a volunteer first aid instructor with the Red Cross, he was called on by his supervisor to report to a Red Cross station set up at Lunalilo Elementary School.
+There, Inouye tended to civilians injured by antiaircraft shells that had fallen into the city.
 After the United States declared war on Japan the next day, Inouye took up a paid job from his Red Cross supervisor to work there as a medical aide.
-For the remainder of his senior year, Inouye attended school during the day, and worked at the Red Cross station at night.
+For the rest of his senior year, Inouye attended school during the day and worked at the Red Cross station at night.
 He graduated from McKinley High School in 1942.

-Although Inouye wanted to join the armed forces after graduating, he did not possess that right as a Japanese-American.
-The United States Department of War had declared all Japanese-Americans as "enemy aliens", which stipulated they could not volunteer or be drafted for military service.
+Although Inouye wanted to join the Armed Forces when he completed high school, Japanese-Americans were excluded from doing so at that time.
+Beginning in February 1942, the United States Department of War had declared all Japanese-Americans as "enemy aliens", which meant they could not volunteer or be drafted for military service (an exception was made for the previously established 298th and 299th Infantry Regiments, which became the 100th Infantry Battalion in 1942).
 Inouye enrolled at the University of Hawaiʻi at Mānoa in September 1942 as a premedical student with the goal of becoming a surgeon.